Auto-CAP/MoE-CAP/README.md

 ## Contributing to MoE-CAP

 Thank you for your interest in contributing to the MoE-CAP project!
 We welcome contributions from everyone.
 Below you'll find guidance on how to set up your development environment, understand our architecture, and contribute effectively.
-If you have any questions or wish to discuss your contributions, please reach out to Yinsicheng Jiang or Yao Fu via email at [ysc.jiang@ed.ac.uk](mailto:ysc.jiang@ed.ac.uk) or [Y.Fu@ed.ac.uk](mailto:y.fu@ed.ac.uk).
+If you have any questions or wish to discuss your contributions, please reach out to Yinsicheng Jiang, Yao Fu or Yeqi Huang via email at [ysc.jiang@ed.ac.uk](mailto:ysc.jiang@ed.ac.uk), [Y.Fu@ed.ac.uk](mailto:y.fu@ed.ac.uk) or [yeqi.huang@ed.ac.uk](mailto:yeqi.huang@ed.ac.uk).

 ### What We're Looking For in Contributions